dhairyap99/Data_Mining-Academic_Project/README.md

 - Diabetes Pedigree Function: The function which will score the likelihood of Diabetes based on Family History
 - Age: The age of test subject (in Years)
--	Outcome (Result): The outcome of the entire attribute taken in consideration
-  *	1 representing the subject has Diabetes
+-	Outcome (Result): The outcome of the entire attribute taken in consideration -1 representing the subject has Diabetes
-  *	0 representing the subject doesn’t have Diabetes
+  -0 representing the subject doesn’t have Diabetes

-Referenced Data: We will be using an existing data set called the “Pima Indians Diabetes Database” provided by the UCI Machine Learning Repository.
+**Referenced Data:** We will be using an existing data set called the “Pima Indians Diabetes Database” provided by the UCI Machine Learning Repository.
 Its formatted as diabetes.csv

-Product: We have attempted to build an application which can predict if given any symptoms, has diabetes or not
+**Product:** We have attempted to build an application which can predict if given any symptoms, has diabetes or not